AnpanLover/My-Windows-Like-Website-Displayer/README.md

 # My-Windows-Like-Website-Displayer
-a website displayer that look like windows
+a website displayer that look like windows + can insert url (its Ai gen btw, dont expect much)